 How do alpha-blockers work?

 Alpha-blockers work by blocking the transmission of certain nerve impulses.
-The ends of some nerves release a chemical (neurotransmitter) called noradrenaline when the nerve is stimulated.
+The ends of some nerves release a chemical (neurotransmitter) called noradrenaline (norepinephrine) when the nerve is stimulated.
 This chemical then stimulates alpha-adrenergic receptors.
-These receptors are tiny structures which occur on cells in various parts of the body including the heart, smooth muscle and blood vessels.
+These receptors are tiny structures which occur on cells in various parts of the body, including the heart, involuntary (smooth) muscles and blood vessels.
 When these receptors are stimulated, they cause various effects.

 - For high blood pressure (hypertension): alpha-blockers work by relaxing blood vessels.
 This allows blood and oxygen to circulate more freely around your body, lowering blood pressure and reducing strain on your heart.

-- For prostate gland enlargement: alpha-blockers work by relaxing the muscles around your bladder and prostate so that you can pass urine more easily.
+- For prostate gland enlargement: alpha-blockers work by relaxing the muscles of your bladder and around your prostate gland so that you can pass urine more easily.

 When are alpha-blockers usually prescribed?